yearn/yearn-devdocs/docs/developers/v2/EMERGENCY.md

 1. Facilitator runs the session in a voice channel and shares a screen for participants to follow notes.
 2. Facilitator runs through an agenda to obtain the necessary [outputs](#post-mortem-outputs).
 3. For the Root Cause Analysis part, the Facilitator conducts an exercise to write the problem statement first and then confirm with the participants that the statement is correct and understood.
-4. Root Cause Analysis can be identified with following tools:
+4. Root Cause Analysis can be identified with the following tools:
    - [Brainstorming](https://en.wikipedia.org/wiki/Brainstorming) session with participants
    - [5 Whys Technique](https://en.wikipedia.org/wiki/Five_whys)
 5. Once Root Causes have been identified, action items can be written and assigned to willing participants that can own the tasks.
 It is recommended that an estimated time for completion is given.
 A later process can track completion of given assignments. **Note: The action items need to be clear, actionable and measurable for completion**